codevence/fair-wizard-guide/docs/applications/admin-center/audit-log/index.rst

     For now, audit log is available for Admin Center, Analytics and Integration Hub.
 Data Management Planner will be added in the future updates.

-List can be searched based using content of audit logs.
+The list can be searched by audit log content.
 The dropdown menu can be used to select which app logs we want to display.
 Then we can also select which component we want to see.
-In the list we can see what particular action has been done, who did it and when it happened.
+In the list, we can see what action was done, who did it, and when it happened.

 ..
 NOTE::